-- Raise the motorcycle with the rear lifting gear. (
+- Raise the motorcycle with the rear lifting gear.
+(IP p.
+131) - Check the chain tension.
+(I p.

-p.
-131)

-- Check the chain tension. (

-p.
 143)

-- · Loosen nut 🕕.
+- Loosen nut 1.

 - Loosen nuts 2.

 - Adjust the chain tension by turning adjusting screws 3 left and right.

-Chain tension

-2 ...
-5 mm (0.08 ...
-0.2 in)

-Turn the adjusting screws 3 on the left and right so that the markings on the left and right chain adjusters 4 are in the same position relative to the reference marks A. The rear wheel is then correctly aligned.
+Chain tension 2 5 mm (0.08 0.2 in) Turn the adjusting screws 3 the markings on the left and ri the same position relative to th rear wheel is then correctly ali ght chain adjusters 4 are in ne reference marks 4.
+The

-The top chain section must be taut.
+- The top chain section must be taut.
 Chain wear is not always even.
-Repeat this measurement at different chain positions.

-- Tighten nuts 2.

-- Make sure that chain adjusters 4 are fitted correctly on adjusting screws 3.

-- Tighten nut 1.
+Repeat this measurement at different chain positions. - · Tighten nuts 2. - Make sure that chain adjusters 4 are fitted correctly on adjusting screws 3. - Tighten nut 1.